Edythe Shuttleworth: Retirement and death

 Following her marriage in 1938, Shuttleworth retired from professional singing.
 She died on December 23, 1983, in Toronto.

 Artistry and legacy

 Shuttleworth had a dramatic soprano voice.
 A Toronto voice critic noted the singer gave "a strongly incisive character" and could develop herself "in the moods of her renditions."
 The Montreal Gazette wrote she had no control herself enough to produce a united "vocalizing and interpretation into a consistent whole.
 In the former, the registers are uneven and her power of sustaining musical phrases are weak.
 In the latter, unrestrained emotion too, often gets the better of musical, especially rhythmic, balance."
-The National Portrait Gallery, London contains a bromide print photograph of Shuttleworth taken by Bassano in London in 1928.
-The gallery acquired the photograph in 1996 and stores the work in its photographs collection.